chocolatey/.github/CONTRIBUTING.md

 Start with [Prerequisites](#prerequisites) and make sure you can sign the Contributor License Agreement (CLA).

 ### Get Buyoff Or Find Open Community Issues/Features
- * Through a Github issue (preferred), through the [mailing list](https://groups.google.com/forum/#!forum/chocolatey), or through [Gitter](https://gitter.im/chocolatey/choco), talk about a feature you would like to see (or a bug fix), and why it should be in Chocolatey.
+ * Talk about a feature you would like to see (or a bug fix), and why it should be in Chocolatey through a Github issue (preferred), the [mailing list](https://groups.google.com/forum/#!forum/chocolatey), or [chat](https://gitter.im/chocolatey/choco).
-   * If approved through the mailing list or in Gitter chat, ensure the accompanying GitHub issue is created with information and a link back to the mailing list discussion (or the Gitter conversation).
+   * If approved through the mailing list or in chat, ensure the accompanying GitHub issue is created with information and a link back to the mailing list discussion or chat conversation.
- * Once you get a nod from one of the [Chocolatey Team](https://github.com/chocolatey?tab=members), you can start on the feature.
+ * Once you get a nod from one of the [Chocolatey Team](https://github.com/chocolatey?tab=members), you can start on the issue / feature.
- * Alternatively, if a feature is on the issues list with the [Up For Grabs](https://github.com/chocolatey/choco/issues?q=is%3Aopen+is%3Aissue+label%3A%22Up+For+Grabs%22) label, it is open for a community member (contributor) to patch.
+ * Alternatively, if an issue / feature is on the issues list with the [Up For Grabs](/issues?q=is%3Aopen+is%3Aissue+label%3A%22Up+For+Grabs%22) label, it is open for a community member (contributor) to patch.
 You should comment that you are signing up for it on the issue so someone else doesn't also sign up for the work.

 ### Set Up Your Environment
  * Visual Studio 2010+ is recommended for code contributions.
  * For git specific information:
-    1. Create a fork of chocolatey/choco under your GitHub account.
+    1. Create a fork of the repository under your GitHub account.
 See [forks](https://help.github.com/articles/working-with-forks/) for more information.
     1. [Clone your fork](https://help.github.com/articles/cloning-a-repository/) locally.
     1. Open a command line and navigate to that directory.
-    1. Add the upstream fork - `git remote add upstream git@github.com:chocolatey/choco.git`
+    1. Add the upstream fork - for SSH `git remote add upstream git@github.com:<ORGANIZATION>/<REPOSITORY>.git` and for HTTPS `git remote add https://github.com/<ORGANIZATION>/<REPOSITORY>.git` (for example `git remote add upstream git@github.com:chocolatey/choco.git` or `git remote add upstream https://github.com/chocolatey/choco.git`)
     1. Run `git fetch upstream`
     1. Ensure you have user name and email set appropriately to attribute your contributions - see [Name](https://help.github.com/articles/setting-your-username-in-git/) / [Email](https://help.github.com/articles/setting-your-email-in-git/).
     1. Ensure that the local repository has the following settings (without `--global`, these only apply to the *current* repository):